BerkeleyLab/assert/README.md

 Thankfully Fortran 2023 raised this obscolecent line limit to 10,000 characters, so by using newer compilers you might never encounter this problem.
+In the case of gfortran, this appears to have been resolved by default starting in release 14.1.0.

 #### Line breaks in macro invocations